 Effective January 1, 2011 and thereafter the bid threshold in accordance with N.J.S.A.
-40A:11-3 and 40A:11-4 (as amended) is \$17,500 and with a qualified purchasing agent the threshold may be up to \$36,000.
+40A:11-3 is \$17,500 and with a qualified purchasing agent the threshold may be up to \$36,000.

 The governing body of the County of Warren has the responsibility of determining whether the expenditures in any category will exceed the bid threshold within the fiscal year.
 Where question arises as to whether any contract or agreement might result in violation of the statute, the County Counsel's opinion should be sought before a commitment is made.